eitzenbe/ansible-ANY-dev-client/README.md

 vpn start
 ```

-Which will connect you with the intranet and will allow you to proceed with the company internal configuration/installation.
+After supplying username, password and RSA token, this will connect you with the intranet and will allow you to proceed with the company internal configuration/installation.